WormBase/single-cell/README.md

 # WormBase single cell tools

 This page is a showcase of ideas for single cell tools for WormBase (and eventually the [Alliance](https://www.alliancegenome.org/)) that we are working on.

-Everything is in different stages of development and some of the tools may be clunky.

-But please try these tools, we want your feedback on how to improve them!
-You can write to Eduardo at eduardo@wormbase.org or submit a ticket at for the [wormbase helpdesk](https://wormbase.org/tools/support) (select "feature request" as the topic).

-# Tools currently being developed
+These tools are in the final stages of development and made available for testing.
+If you have feedback you can write to Eduardo at eduardo@wormbase.org.

+**scdefg**: Because differential expression between arbitrary groups cannot be pre-computed (there would be too many possibilities) this app performs differential expression on demand using [scvi-tools](https://scvi-tools.org) on the backend.

+**wormcells-viz**: For other kinds of visualizations of gene abundance static data, which can be precomputed and then only requires slicing a large table of values to render the results.
+Currently these static visualizations are heatmaps, dotplots, ridgeline plots, and swarm plots.

+### Talks
-The current plans for WormBase single cell tools were discussed in a seminar by Eduardo da Veiga Beltrame on March 22.
+- Plans for WormBase single cell tools were discussed on 2021-03-22.
 [Link to slides](https://docs.google.com/presentation/d/1wQyG6Ww75HRPizOojnGb6N5rx4RH8_DIZXiX83ddD4w/edit?usp=sharing) and [link to presentation video](https://www.youtube.com/watch?v=TymnrF_b59A), single cell discussion starts at 19m30s.

+- An update on development status ahead of preprint and production deploys were given at a talk on 2021-06-03.
+[Link to slides](https://docs.google.com/presentation/d/1Kv4gPsm-wT8wH_5nAd9sFBFlI6dTvZ8O407Tnj3Gv0Q/edit?usp=sharing)

 Because differential expression between arbitrary groups cannot be pre-computed (there would be too many possibilities),  we created the `scdefg` app for doing it using scvi-tools on the backend.

-For other kinds of visualizations of gene abundance static data, which can be precomputed and then only requires slicing a large table of values to render the results, we are working on a single frameowrk for multiple kinds of visualization currently called `single-cell-visualization-tools`.
-Currently these static visualizations are heatmaps, dotplots, ridgeline plots, and swarm plots.

 ## scdefg: Interactive differential expression